 Intelligent and eager to please, the Zuchon is trainable because he is so easy going.

 It is very important not to overlook the training process in the life of your pet.
 Without training, you are opening the gates for many key behavioral issues that can potentially have a huge impact on your life in the long run.
 So, training for a Zuchon is a must.
 Intelligent and eager to please, the Zuchon is quite trainable because he is so easy going.
 Use positive training techniques and be consistent with training lessons – you’ll see the best results when employing these methods.
 Stay away from physical or other harsh training methods, as they won’t work.
-That behaviour is closer to abuse than any sort of training technique.
-If fact, you’ll often see the opposite of what you want to accomplish if you make the mistake of using those methods.
+That behavior is closer to abuse than any sort of training technique.
+In fact, you’ll often see the opposite of what you want to accomplish if you make the mistake of using those methods.
 Instead, offer lots of treats and praise for a job well done.
 This helps your dog stay interested while training.
 Arm yourself with plenty of patience and a ton of yummies, and great results are sure to follow.